-The image of a mother Rottweiler dog eating her puppies is enough to make any dog owner sick to their stomach.
-And it is hard to even imagine the level of distress a mother dog would have to be in to resort to this kind of behavior.
+The image of a mother Rottweiler dog eating her puppies makes any dog owner sick to their stomach.
+And it is hard even to imagine the level of distress a mother dog would have to be in to resort to this kind of behavior.

 Contrary to what a casual internet search may claim, Rottweiler dog mothers do not routinely engage in this kind of behavior.
-In fact, it is extremely rare and can typically be traced to reasons that do make sense, albeit a very strange kind of sense.
+It is extremely rare and can typically be traced to reasons that do make sense, albeit a very strange kind of sense.

-We will also talk about the biological, social, and environmental reasons why a mother Rottweiler dog may bite or eat her puppies.
+We will also discuss the biological, social, and environmental reasons why a mother Rottweiler dog may bite or eat her puppies.

 Why Mother Dogs Sometimes Bite or Eat Their Puppies